devilry/devilry-userdoc/src/subjectadmin_qualifiesforexam.rst

     updates/retracting, but that did not make it into the first release of the *Qualifies for final exams* app.

+    Please notify the people coordinating final exams for your department/organizational unit if you change a status.

 To change a status, simply use the button at the bottom of the box at the top of the page showing a status.